amangoyal05/Regression/README.md

 # Regression
-Taking a look at Regression other than Linear and Logistic regression and discussing about their advantages.
+Taking a look at Regression Linear and Logistic regression and a few more regressions and discussing about their advantages.